What are amino acids?

 What does a healthy body need?

-A healthy body is never deficient in the amino acids that the healthy body needs to function.
-In general, people generally get enough non-essential amino acids.
-It is often the essential amino acids that someone is deficient in because they cannot be made from other amino acids in the event of a deficiency.
+A healthy body never has a deficiency of the amino acids it needs to function.
+Generally, people generally get enough non-essential amino acids.
+However, it's often the essential amino acids that a person is deficient in because they can't be synthesized from other amino acids if they're deficient.

 Protein requirement per day

-In order to meet the daily protein requirement and therefore also the amino acids, there must actually be some protein at every meal to ultimately meet our needs.
-An adult with a normal exercise level needs approximately 1 gram of net protein per kilo of body weight per day.
-If someone weighs 75 kg, they should eat 75 grams of protein that contains the correct amino acids.
+To meet our daily protein and amino acid needs, we should include some protein in every meal.
+An adult with a normal level of activity needs approximately 1 gram of net protein per kilogram of body weight per day.
+So, if someone weighs 75 kg, they should eat 75 grams of protein containing the right amino acids.

 Some people need more protein